Terrorism in India: 1991 Rudrapur bombings

 Two bombs were exploded on 17 October 1991.
-The first bomb exploded when people were watching Ramlila in the public ground.
+The first bomb exploded when people were watching Ramlila on the public ground.
 After 15 minutes the second bomb went off near the hospital where injured were being taken.
-The bombings killed more than 40 people and injuring 140 people.
+The bombings killed more than 40 people and injured 140 people.
 Later BSTK and the Khalistan National Army claimed the responsibility for the bombings.

 West Bengal

 1993 Bowbazar bombing

-The Bowbazaar bomb blast was an explosion which occurred in the central business district of Bowbazar, Calcutta, India on the night of 16 March 1993.
+The Bowbazaar bomb blast was an explosion which occurred in the central business district of Bowbazar, Calcutta, on the night of 16 March 1993.
 In total, it claimed the lives of 69 people.

 In 1993, Mohammed Rashid Khan ran gambling establishments in the Bowbazaar area and had a workshop above his office where he made small bombs.
 After the demolition of the Babri Masjid and the riots which followed, Khan and his accomplices made plans to bomb parts of the city in order to kill Hindu residents.
 He began stockpiling explosives.
 Preparations were made secretly until, on the night of 16 March, the entire stockpile blew up accidentally.
 If the blast had occurred in the daytime, the death toll would have been much higher.
 According to some witnesses, the sound of the blast could be heard 3 miles away.

 Khan and five others were sentenced to life imprisonment in 2001 by the Calcutta High Court under the Terrorist And Disruptive (Prevention) Act (TADA).